About me

 What happens in a session?

-Creative Healing through Art Therapy
+Creative Healing Through Art Therapy

 What is Art Therapy?

-Art therapy blends traditional therapy with creative expression.
-Using drawing, painting, sculpting, writing, or collage, you can explore feelings, behaviours, and experiences in a new way — helping you connect more deeply with yourself.
+Art therapy blends creativity with therapeutic support.
+Through drawing, painting, sculpting, writing, or collage, you can explore feelings and experiences in a different way, helping you connect more deeply with yourself.
+It’s especially helpful for those working through trauma or for anyone who struggles to express themselves through words alone.

 How does it work?

-You’re not alone — whether you’re struggling, seeking clarity, or simply wanting to understand yourself more deeply, I’m here to help.
-Let’s take this step together.
+You’re not alone.
+Whether you’re struggling, seeking clarity, or wanting to understand yourself more deeply, I’m here to help.

 Training, qualifications & experience